okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 To protect the service for all customers, Okta APIs are subject to rate limiting.
 These limits mitigate denial-of-service attacks and abusive actions such as rapidly updating configurations, aggressive polling and concurrency, or excessive API calls.

-The Okta API rate limits are divided into three categories: end-user access, management, and other endpoints.
+The Okta API rate limits are divided into three categories: authentication/end user, management, and other endpoints.
 Each category has APIs with rate limits that are enforced individually as well as a cumulative rate limit.
 The rate limits vary by [service subscription](https://developer.okta.com/pricing/).

 #### API rate limit categories and cumulative rate limits